There are many benefits to participating in play therapy for cerebral palsy.

 A large part of play therapy is understanding the connection between your actions and feelings, as well as verbally communicating them.

-This makes it difficult to speak and can increase feelings of frustration.
+This makes it difficult to speak and can increase feelings of frustration, even in a play setting.

 Through play therapy, children can learn how to better express and manage these negative feelings.